Trump ousts White House staffer who testified against him in impeachment - lawyer

 “There is no question in the mind of any American why this man’s job is over, why this country now has one less soldier serving it at the White House.
 LTC Vindman was asked to leave for telling the truth,” Pressman said.

-Vindman testified to the House of Representatives impeachment inquiry in November that Trump made an improper demand of Ukrainian President Volodymyr Zelensky in a July phone call that became the centerpiece of the probe of the Republican president.
+Vindman testified to the House of Representatives impeachment inquiry in November that Trump made an improper demand of Ukrainian President Volodymyr Zelenskiy in a July phone call that became the centerpiece of the probe of the Republican president.

 Vindman told a Democratic-run committee “I couldn’t believe what I was hearing” in the phone call.
-Trump asked Zelensky to launch investigations into both Democratic rival Joe Biden and a widely debunked conspiracy theory that Ukraine, not Russia, was behind meddling in the 2016 U.S. presidential election.
+Trump asked Zelenskiy to launch investigations into both Democratic rival Joe Biden and a widely debunked conspiracy theory that Ukraine, not Russia, was behind meddling in the 2016 U.S. presidential election.

-In that appearance, Vindman also downplayed concerns that he would suffer payback for speaking out.
+During that appearance, Vindman downplayed concerns that he would suffer payback for speaking out.
 “I will be fine for telling the truth,” he said.

+Michael Volkov, who represented Alexander Vindman when he testified in the impeachment inquiry, said Vindman’s twin brother, Yevgeny Vindman, was escorted off the White House grounds at the same time.

+Yevgeny Vindman, also an Army lieutenant colonel, worked for the NSC as a lawyer.

+An Army spokesperson said both brothers had been reassigned to the Army, but declined to provide further information “out of respect for their privacy.”

+A lawyer for Yevgeny Vindman did not immediately respond to a request for comment.

-A spokesman for the NSC declined to comment.
+A spokesman for the security council declined to comment.

+Representative Eliot Engel, Democratic chairman of the House Foreign Affairs Committee, said the decision to remove Alexander Vindman was “shameful.”

+“This president believes the only loyalty that matters is loyalty to him personally,” Engel said in a written statement.

 Trump emerged victorious from his trial this week with a vote in the Senate, controlled by fellow Republicans who rejected abuse of power and obstruction of justice charges.